slonigiraf/recommendation-letter-example-ui/README.md

 #### As a referee

-- Select a referee account from account selector (right top corner).
+- Select a referee's account from the account selector (right top corner).
 We selected ALICE.
-- Tap "Referee tab"
+- Tap the "Referee tab"
-- Type a text of recommendation letter, paste a public key of worker and amount of token to stake on the recommendation.
+- Type text of a recommendation letter, paste a public key of worker and an amount of token to stake on the recommendation.
-- Click "Create" button.
+- Click the "Create" button.

 <table><tbody><tr><td><img alt="1 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/1.png?raw=true" width="500"></tr></td></tbody></table>

-- Show the QR code to a worker (or take a photo / screenshot of it to show later, for example if you test this repo from a single computer you will need this QR code on the next step)
+- Show the QR code to the worker (or take a photo / screenshot of the QR code to show later, for example, if you test this repo from a single computer you will need this QR code on the next step)

 <table><tbody><tr><td><img alt="2 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/2.png?raw=true" width="500"></tr></td></tbody></table>

 #### As a worker

-- Select a worker account from account selector (right top corner).
+- Select a worker's account from the account selector (right top corner).
 We selected BOB.
-- Tap "Worker tab" and then "Add letter about me button"
+- Tap the "Worker tab" and then the "Add letter about me" button

 <table><tbody><tr><td><img alt="3 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/3.png?raw=true" width="500"></tr></td></tbody></table>